TheMartianLife/StarTrek_AppleWatchFaces/README.md

-# StarTrek_AppleWatchFaces
+# Star Trek Apple Watch Faces
-These images are for use with the Photos watch face of a 45mm Apple Watch, some for top and some for bottom text--this should be intuitive based on blank space/readability.
-They are made at 10x resolution, if your watch is only displaying the top left corner then edit the picture to 10% size.
-More sizes and designs to come.
+These images are for use with the Photos watch face of an Apple Watch.
+So far only the 42mm models are supported, more sizes and designs to come in the future or by request.

+## How to use
+1. Send or save the image(s) to Photos
+2. Open the Watch app on your phone and go to Face Gallery
+3. Select the Photos->Favourites face
+4. Under the photos subsection select Custom and then select the image(s) you saved
+5. Select the appropriate time position and complications for the design
+6. Add the face